 North Country Trail Association, Inc. (Association) is a not-for-profit entity that develops, maintains, protects, and promotes the North Country National Scenic Trail as the premier hiking path across the northern tier of the United States.
 Support comes primarily from contributions from individuals, contributions from foundations and corporations, and grants from various government funding sources.
-The Association is managed by its Board of Directors and has approximately 4,000 members and contributors.
+The Association is managed by its Board of Directors and has approximately 4,000 members and contributors through a trail-wide coalition of volunteers and partners..